I have always loved tea parties.

 - Transfer the scones to the prepared baking sheet and lightly brush the tops with eggwash.
 Bake until light golden brown, about 14 to 16 minutes.

-- Serve the scones warm with the Vanilla Cream Spread and/or jam.
+- Serve warm with the vanilla cream and cherry jam.

 So pretty!
 I really like the sour cream, to keep it from being too sweet.